brodock/wordpress-wplistcal/readme.txt

 * Localized a few hardcoded strings
 * Added 24hr time support for the admin area
 * Added advanced notice limit option
-* Every other event in both the list and table view has the css class 'wplc_alt' applied to it to allow alternating row formatting
+* Every other event in both the list and table view has the css class `wplc_alt` applied to it to allow alternating row formatting
-* Fixed maximum events setting on wplc_show_events
+* Fixed maximum events setting on `wplc_show_events`
 * Fixed display of event titles containing single quotes

 = 1.0.2 =